vatesfr/xen-orchestra/packages/xo-vmdk-to-vhd/notes.md

 The VHD stream doesn't declare its length, because that breaks the downstream computation in xo-server, but with a fixed VHD file format, we can pre-compute the exact file length and advertise it.

+# The conversion from VMDK to VHD
+In the browser we extract the grain table, that is a list of the file offset of all the grains and a list of the logical address of all the grains (both lists are in the increasing offset order with matching indexes, we use to lists for bandwidth reason).
+Those lists are sent to the server, where the VHD Block Allocation Table will be generated.
+With the default parameters, there are 32 VMDK grains into a VHD block, so a late scheduling is used to create the BAT.

+Once the BAT is generated, the VHD file is created on the fly block by block and sent on the socket towards the XAPI url.